 A First-Timer's Guide to Tet

 This quick guide to Tet in Hoi An is for for those who haven’t been before.
+In 2019 the observed days are Saturday 2 February to Sunday 10 February and Tet itself is Tuesday 5 February.
 But before jumping into the tips and advice let’s set the scene a little.

 You’re very lucky if you are in Hoi An for Vietnamese New Year – also called Tet, short for Tết Nguyên Đán.
 There are even more decorations and lanterns illuminating the Old Town than usual and that’s saying something.
 On top of this, ten days out from Tet you can already see uncountable flower pots and Kumquat trees lining the main streets in town, waiting to be bought by families to decorate their entrances for good luck.
 It’s an unreal floral wonderland that would melt the hardest of hearts.